forsbergplustwo/rails-cursor-background-agent-environment/README.md

 6) Install any Extensions to the editor, that are not automatically enabled on the remote server instance.

 7) Save the snapshot
-   - Click "Save snapshot", and follow the verification steps.
-NOTE: Ruby etc. won't be available yet, it's added by `install.sh` later.
+   - Click "Save snapshot", and contineu the interactive Snapshot Creator steps.
    - When asked for Install command, add: `bash .cursor/install.sh`
    - When asked for Start command, add: `bash .cursor/start.sh`
    - When asked for Terminal command, add any needed, such as `Tests` => `bin/rails test`
+   - When asked to verify the setup (a new VM starts), click "Everything Works" even though it doesn't (yet!). *This is because Ruby, Node etc. aren't installed yet, they are added by `install.sh` later so we get correct versions for our project.
+Some extensions will crash, like Ruby-SLP, again for the same reason.. ignore it and just click "Everything Works" (YOLO!)*
    - Once the interactive session is finished, confirm `environment.json` shows a new `snapshot` value

-8) Add the install and start commands to `environment.json`
+8) Add the install and start commands to `environment.json` if you did not do it earlier.
-   - Example configuration (the `snapshot` value will be set by step 6):
+   - Example configuration (the `snapshot` value will be set by step 7):
      ```json
      {
        "snapshot": "snapshot-YYYYMMDD-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",